Who Is Jill Scott?: Words and Sounds Vol. 1: Composition

+Track two, "Do You Remember," was likened to a Prince composition.
+Track seven, "He Loves Me (Lyzel in E Flat)," features a "jazzy" piano, a bass, and "cool" synths.
+Track 11, "Love Rain," is "drenched in thick beats."
+Track 14, "One Is the Magic #," has a "spiritual" and "Latin-flavored" sound.

 Critical reception

 Who Is Jill Scott?: Words and Sounds Vol. 1 earned generally favorable reviews from music critics.

 Entertainment Weeklys Jim Farber felt that the album "boasts the gutsiest voice of any neo-soul star.
 Though she plows the same jazzy field as Erykah Badu, Scott owns a stronger instrument and writes earthier material.
 Her honey molasses voice will coat all your senses."
 Steve Jones from USA Today called Scott "a deeply talented artist who marches to her own drummer.
 She tackles a variety of subjects, including love, politics and inspiration, with an earthiness, fervor and view of reality that vividly set her apart from her contemporaries.
 Answering the album title's question may not be simple, but what's sure is that Jill Scott is a singer worth repeated listenings."
 Los Angeles Times critic Soren Baker noted that "with an earthy vibe and a fresh presentation of modern soul music, this Roots collaborator subtly sizzles on her debut album.
 Scott’s gentle voice fluctuates between sensuous and sad as she details the satisfaction of love fulfilled and the messy heartbreak of failed relationships."

 Slant Magazines Sal Cinquemani called the album "passionately spiritual.
 Most of the tracks on the album avoid hip-hop clichés and sampling in favor of elevation and organic soul.
 With Who Is Jill Scott?, Scott almost single-handedly revives the spirit in soul music."
 AllMusic editor William Ruhlmann rated the album four of five stars.
-He felt thatpProducer Jeff Townes "and his team of associates from the A Touch of Jazz production company set up sympathetic musical backgrounds for Scott that support her without requiring her to fit her spoken and sung excursions into strict meter.
+He felt that Producer Jeff Townes "and his team of associates from the A Touch of Jazz production company set up sympathetic musical backgrounds for Scott that support her without requiring her to fit her spoken and sung excursions into strict meter.
 That gives her range to pursue her interests, which include a strong sense of her north Philadelphia neighborhood and such idiosyncratic concerns as food, with many meals listed in detail."
-Rolling Stone critic Barry Walters wrote: "Mixing song with recited poetry over live beats, Scott's debut recalls the heady lyrical gifts of Billie Holiday, Marvin Gaye, Teena Marie and Nikki Giovanni, just to name a few.
-But this free spirit is about more than words: Jazzy, honey-dipped arrangements bypass samples in favor of real strings, woodwinds, horns and drummers who swing [...]
-This long-player smells like classic soul spirit."
+Rolling Stone critic Barry Walters wrote: This long-player smells like classic soul spirit."